 Advocacy & Support for People Living Alone with Dementia

 In early 2020, DFWNC spearheaded an effort to persuade Mission Hospital to change its Covid visitor restrictions.
-When admitted to the hospital, people with dementia are easily frightened, as they are confused by the light, noise and unfamiliar surroundings.
+When admitted to the hospital, people with dementia can be easily frightened, as they may be confused by lights, noise and unfamiliar surroundings.
 Frequently, they are unable to follow directions or cooperate with strangers.
-They are often able to be calmed, soothed, and guided by a companion to assist staff in providing the best possible care.
-For the first year of the Covid pandemic, people with dementia were admitted alone.
-Due to our efforts and with the support of several other organizations, Mission Hospital changed its policy to allow persons living with dementia to be accompanied by a properly screened family member or caregiver when admitted.
+They are often able to be calmed, soothed, and guided by a family member or friend who can assist staff.
+For the first year of the Covid pandemic, people with dementia were admitted to Mission Hospital alone.
+Due to our efforts and with the support of several other organizations, Mission Hospital changed its policy to allow persons living with dementia to be accompanied by a properly screened family member or care partner when admitted.

 Regional Hospital Admission Policies